Dimensional Rift

 Optional

 Optional applies on to Trigger effects and mean that the response is optional.
-The controlling player must decide whether to respond with the effect at the moment that it would trigger.
+The controlling player must decide whether to respond with the effect at the moment that the trigger procs.

 This is visually indicate on the Trigger effect symbol by a broken return arrow.